Neatastic/neatastic.github.io/_posts/2017-06-02-create-tag-system.markdown

 Ok, I know there are several levels of difficulty to tackle this.
 I will keep it simple.

-Here is my train of thoughts
+The train of thoughts left the station, and here is where it went:

  * I need to attach a value to each letter.
 I will take the sum of this value, divide it by the number of letters, and depending on the result, pick the related color.